mate-academy/aws_devops_task_5_use_iam_roles/README.md

-# AWS Essentials: Use IAM roles
+# AWS Essentials: Use IAM Roles

 What is Grafana's use if you are not connecting it to any data sources?
 In this task, we will connect your deployment to CloudWatch using the IAM role so you can visualize metrics from your AWS account in Grafana.